 The test format will be true/false, multiple-choice or a combination of these.
 There will be no essay type questions.
-The test will have 75 questions, exclusive of the tie-breaker questions.
+The test will have no more than 75 questions, exclusive of the tie-breaker questions.
 All quizzes will have the same number of questions.
 The tie-breaker questions will be general in nature and the same for all quizzes.